iiasa/message-ix-models/doc/global/source/message_globiom/socio_econ/tech.rst

 Technology cost
 ----------------
-The quantitative assumptions about technology cost sdevelopment are derived from the overarching qualitative SSP narratives (cf. section :ref:`narratives`).
+The quantitative assumptions about technology cost development are derived from the overarching qualitative SSP narratives (cf. section :ref:`narratives`).
 In SSP1, for instance, whose green-growth storyline is more consistent with a sustainable development paradigm, higher rates of technological progress and learning are assumed for renewables and other advanced technologies that may replace fossil fuels (e.g., the potential for electric mobility is assumed to be higher in SSP1 compared to SSP2 or SSP3).
 In contrast, SSP3 assumes limited progress across a host of advanced technologies, particularly for renewables and hydrogen; more optimistic assumptions are instead made for